nickmeldrum/nickmeldrumdotcom/README.md

 ### Next steps:

+ * check for [['s in script - e.g. update-stack as they fail in travis?
+ * rationalise exporting of variables so done only once into expected format
  * modify update-stack to be named/described like the test stack
  * get the travis stuff parameterised to testing and prod versions
  * get testing into ci (jekyll + functions)